Parking for motorcycles

 Private off street car parks are also available.

 It is only in zones 1 to 4 that the bays are individually marked, in all other zones they are not.
 This means long/large vehicles can park fully in bays in zone 5 to 8 and those with the prefix S, N and B.

-Trades permits can be used for parking free of charge in public parking bays without any time restriction and in residents’ and shared use parking places between the hours of 9am and 4.30pm Monday to Saturday in all of Edinburgh’s controlled parking zones.
+Trades permits can be used for parking free of charge in public parking and shared use parking places without any time restriction and in residents’ parking places between the hours of 9am and 4.30pm Monday to Saturday and 12.30pm to 4.30pm on Sundays in all of Edinburgh’s controlled parking zones.

 Caravans and trailers